ianh/owl/doc/generated-parser.md

 ### cleaning up

-When you're done with a tree, use `bluebird_tree_destroy(tree)` to reclaim its memory.
+When you're done with a tree, use `owl_tree_destroy(tree)` to reclaim its memory.

 ## inside the tree

-Each time a rule matches part of the input, bluebird records details of the match in a hierarchical structure—that's the parse tree.
+Each time a rule matches part of the input, Owl records details of the match in a hierarchical structure—that's the parse tree.
 Let's see what this tree looks like for an example grammar that matches lists:

 ```
 list = item (',' item)*